 Pupils in the Trinity Centre are effectively in isolation and therefore have an isolated lunch.
 Their lunch break takes place during Lesson 4.
 When it is feasible we may provide them with the opportunity to have a short time outside on the learning deck and then return to the Trinity Centre to eat a packed lunch.
-When the rest of school is on lunch break, They have lesson 4.
+When the rest of school is on lunch break, they have lesson 4.
+Pupils in the Trinity Centre will be in there from 08.45-16.00.

-Three Strikes Policy
+Two Strikes Policy

-There is a three strikes policy in the Trinity Centre as follows:
+There is a two strikes policy in the Trinity Centre as follows:

-- Strike 1: Pupils are given a warning that clearly explains expectations and reminds them that you are at risk of a Fixed Term Suspension - Strike 2: We endeavour to contact parents.
-They will be informed that their child is misbehaving in the Trinity Centre and that they now have one final chance before they are issued a Fixed Term Suspension - Strike 3: At the discretion of the Headteacher, pupil will be issued a Fixed Term Suspension
+Strike 1: Pupils are given a warning that clearly explains expectations and reminds them that you are at risk of a Fixed Term Suspension.
+Parents/Carers will be contacted at this point and be informed that their child is misbehaving in the Trinity Centre and that they now have one final chance before they are issued a Fixed Term Suspension

+Strike 2: At the discretion of the Headteacher, pupil will be issued a Fixed Term Suspension